wp-plugins/zotpress/readme.txt

 = Shortcode Parameters: =
 Here's a list of parameters you can use to display projects in different ways:

-* `user_id` display a list of citations from a particular user or group.
+* `userid` display a list of citations from a particular user or group.
 REQUIRED if not using "nickname" parameter.
 * `nickname` display a list of citations by a particular Zotero account nickname.
 * `author` display a list of citations from a particular author.
 Format as follows: "Firstname+Lastname", e.g. "Carl+Sagan".
 Note: "C. Sagan", "C Sagan", "Carl E. Sagan", "Carl E Sagan" and "Carl Edward Sagan" are not the same as "Carl Sagan".
 * `year` display a list of citations from a particular year.
 Format as follows: "2009".
 Note: You can display by Author and Year together.
-* `data_type` display a list of a particular data type.
+* `datatype` display a list of a particular data type.
 Options: items [default], tags, collections
-* `collection_id` id of the collection to draw citations from.
+* `collection` id of the collection to draw citations from.
-* `item_key` item key for a single item.
+* `item` item key for a single item.
-* `tag_name` name of the tag to draw citations from.
+* `tag` name of the tag to draw citations from.
 Note: make sure you replace all spaces with a + sign, e.g. the tag "electric fish" becomes "electric+fish".
 * `content` format of citation display.
 Options: html, bib [default]
 * `style` citation style.
 Options: chicago-note-bibliography, harvard1, mhra, mla, nature, vancouver, apsa, asa, apa [default].
 Note: Support for more styles coming; see Zotero Style Repository for details.
 * `sort` sort direction of the order field.
 Options: asc, desc [default]
 * `limit` limit the item list to a certain amount.
 Options: numbers between 1-99 [default: 50]
-* `image` whether or not to display the citation's image, if there is one.
+* `showimage` whether or not to display the citation's image, if there is one.
 Options: yes, no [default]
-* `download` whether or not to display the citation's download URL, if there is one.
+* `downloadable` whether or not to display the citation's download URL, if there is one.
 Options: yes, no [default]

 == Frequently Asked Questions ==